fuentesjo6/Election_Analysis/README.md

 # Election Analysis
 ## Overview

 The purpose of the election audit was to confirm the winner based on popular vote.
-To acvhieve a sucessful audit I had to :
+To achieve a sucessful audit I had to :
 - Caluclate how many votes were cast in the congressiona election.
 - Breakdown the votes and percentages of total votes for each county in the precint.
 - Calculate which county had the largest number of votes.